Your frugal ways used to be endearing to your friends. Now they’re just annoying.

-If you try to be frugal so you can save on everyday expenses, add to savings or make sure you have enough money to cover monthly bills, good for you.
+If you try to be frugal to save on everyday expenses, add to savings or make sure you have enough money to cover monthly bills, good for you.
 Showing financial restraint takes discipline and pays off in the end.
 Be careful, though.

 Well-intentioned frugality can veer into cheapskate territory when trying to save money goes too far.
 So, how can you know when you’ve crossed the line from frugal to cheapskate?